arcadiapage/arcadiapage.github.io/_posts/2020-10-09-25-ways-to-thrive-as-an-infp-writer.md

 This post is in many ways a celebration of my latest book, [I Can't Help Being an INFP Writer: 100+ Tips to Help INFP Writers Capture Ideas, Stay Motivated, and Overcome Problems](https://payhip.com/b/4tWM).

-UPDATE Nov 2022: And if my book isn't enough, you may also enjoy my simple and affordable [INFP Writer Consulting Session](https://payhip.com/b/cpVP0).

 So here are 25 Ways to Thrive as an INFP Writer: